typelevel/scala/notes/typelevel-4.md

 version number suffix which indicates the Typelevel feature level beyond the baseline compiler.
 We are attempting to maintain parity of Typelevel features across the Scala compiler versions we support.

-The current Typelevel feature level is 4 and it is avaliable as a drop in replacement for Lightbend Scala 2.11.11 and 2.12.2.
+The current Typelevel feature level is 4 and it is avaliable as a drop in replacement for Lightbend Scala 2.11.11, 2.12.3 and 2.13.0-M2.

-Support for Scala 2.13.0-M1 will be added in due course.
 Support for Scala 2.10.6 will be considered if sponsors step forward to support the necessary work.

 ## Additonal features included in TLS 4

-The Typelevel Scala additions to Lightbend Scala 2.12.2 and 2.11.11 can be found on the branches [2.12.2-bin-typelevel-4][2.12.2-bin-typelevel-4] and [2.11.11-bin-typelevel-4][2.11.11-bin-typelevel-4] respectively of this repository.
+The Typelevel Scala additions to Lightbend Scala 2.11.11, 2.12.3 and 2.13.0-M2 can be found on the branches [2.11.11-bin-typelevel-4][2.11.11-bin-typelevel-4], [2.12.3-bin-typelevel-4][2.12.3-bin-typelevel-4] and respectively [2.13.0-M2-bin-typelevel-4][2.13.0-M2-bin-typelevel-4] of this repository.

-Typelevel Scala 4 offers the features listed below over Lightbend Scala 2.12.2/2.11.11.
+Typelevel Scala 4 offers the features listed below over Lightbend Scala 2.11.11/2.12.3/2.13.0-M2.
 Following [Typelevel Scala policy][merge-policy] each one of these exists as a pull request against Lightbend Scala and is being considered for merging.

 Please report issues with the new features on the [TLS][tls] github repo issue tracker or directly on the corresponding LBS pull request.
 Discussion can be found on the TLS [gitter channel][tls-gitter].
 More general Scala